JanMeckelholt/udacity_boarding_kiosk/solution/step5/README.md

 In order to do date-of-birth-check as well, I extended the manifest with a date-of-birth-column.
 The date-of-birth from the id is checked against that value.

 In the end, a message is generated for the passenger.
-The message either confirms the validation and summarizes the flight date or it points the customer to the service desk.
+The message either confirms the validation and summarizes the flight information or it points the customer to the service desk.